🔼The name Zalmunna: Summary

 🔼Etymology of the name Zalmunna

 The name Zalmunna consists of two elements.
-The first part is probably the noun צל (sel) meaning shade or shadow, from the verb צלל (salal III), meaning to be or grow dark:
+The first part is probably the noun צל (sel) meaning shade or shadow, from the verb צלל (salal), meaning to be or grow dark:

 The second part appears to derive from the verb מנע (mana'), meaning to withhold, keep back or refrain: